fleetdm/fleet/articles/fleet-4.23.0.md

 - Fixed a bug with our CPE matching process.
 UTM.app was matching the wrong CPE.
 - Fixed an issue where Fleet would send invalid usage stats if no hosts were enrolled.
 - Fixed an Orbit MSI installer bug that prevented Orbit files from being removed during uninstallation.
+- Fixed software filter when software does not have a version number.
+- Fixed validation of agent options where valid options were being rejected (such as `exclude_paths`).
+- Fixed styles for code editor gutter and query side panel table dropdown.

 ## Ready to upgrade?